 The Witchery by the Castle is just as much of an Edinburgh institution as The Balmoral, though this one’s better known for its restaurant.

-With just nine luxurious suites, you’d best book early if you want to secure a table and enjoy the magical experience of staying here.
+With just nine luxurious suites, I’d recommend booking early if you want to secure a table and enjoy the magical experience of staying here.

 Each suite is individually styled and must be seen to be believed.
 Expect jewel hues, tactile textures and supreme comfort.